Calming Strategies for the Classroom

 Getting students to settle down at any point in the day is daunting, but directly after lunch or recess can feel like you’re scaling Everest.

-Kids look forward to those precious minutes that they get to spend outside or in the cafeteria.
+Kids look forward to those precious minutes that they get to spend playing outside or in the cafeteria.
 And they should!
 Recess is a necessary part of the day that gives students the chance to play, and it complements the rigors of physical education as well as academic time in the classroom.
 Recess helps with socialization skills and can even improve cognitive performance.

 The concern — which every elementary school teacher has likely come across — lies in getting your kids to focus afterward if they can’t seem to switch back into “student” mode after their time on the playground.
 Thankfully, there are several calming activities that can be implemented in the classroom.
 Here are a few of them.